nativecrane/aws-go/README.md

 ### Notes

-It's probably a good idea to add your .env files to .gitignore
+It's probably a good idea to add your .env files to .gitignore!